flatt-security/shisho/docs/content/learn-shisho/04-rewrite-pattern.md

        3 | +  another = 3
 ```

-## Refer Metavariables
+## Refer to Metavariables

-You can refer the metavariable value captured in the pattern like this:
+You can refer to the metavariable value captured in the pattern like this:

 ```yaml
 version: '1'